zabaldwin/zabaldwin.github.io/_talks/ThesisDefense.md

 between data and Monte Carlo samples are obtained to estimate the signal purity for these two reactions.
 These results will provide a stepping stone to ultimately measure the sigma beam asymmetry for large angle Compton scattering events.

-To download and read my actual thesis, follow the instructions in [William and Mary's Scholar Works](https://scholarworks.wm.edu/honorstheses/1317/)